 When it comes to dietary fat, what matters most is the type of fat you eat.
 We have all heard of weight loss diets from companies like Lean Spa, which promised to help you shed the pounds in no time.
 Many of these products will help you shift the pounds quickly, but there is usually one major flaw – they are unsustainable.
 This means that most of these diets are so extreme that people can’t even stay on them for long.
 As a result, once you stop using the product, the weight reappears overnight.
 The end result is that people will have maintained or even gained weight after using these products, forcing the body to go through a lot of unnecessary stress due to the extreme nature of the diet.

 For most of us, learning to how to develop healthy eating habits takes a lot more discipline than it does for others.
 This is because many families hold on to tips and pointers on eating well that were passed on by older generations.
-In the end, however, fad diets can cause physical and mental damage, which can lead to serious eating disorder.
+In the end, however, fad diets can cause physical and mental damage, which can lead to serious eating disorders, such as bulimia and anorexia nervosa.
+These eating disorders will require treatment for those who find themselves suffering from them – click here to learn more.
 With lots of practice, though, individuals will have no problem adjusting to these new changes.

 Six ways to develop healthy eating habits: